LOADING ...

 room downstairs where the pews used to be in. all that room,

-seein' as how they took out all the pews, they decided that they
+seein' as how they took out all the pews, they decided they didn't

-to take out their garbage for a long time.
+have to out their garbage for a long time.

 We got up there, we all the garbage in there, and we decided it'd be